Cohomological boundedness for flat bundles on surfaces and applications: Geometric and -module preparations

 \begin{rem} The formation of the turning locus commutes with regular base change.
 See \cite[4.3.2]{Kedlaya3} for a proof. \end{rem}

 The compatibility of good formal structure and pull-back follows from \cref{defin_good_formal_structure} :

-\begin{lem} Let $f: (Y,E)\lra (X,D)$ be a morphism of normal crossing pairs over $k$.
+\begin{prop} Let $f: (Y,E)\to (X,D)$ be a morphism of normal crossing pairs over $k$.
 Let $\cM$ be an object of $\MIC(X,D)$.
 Let $x$ be a point in $E$ such that $\cM$ has good formal structure at $f(x)$.
 Then, $f^+\cM$ has good formal structure at $x$.
-In particular, if $\cM$ has good formal structure, so does $f^+\cM$. \end{lem}
+In particular, if $\cM$ has good formal structure, so does $f^+\cM$. \end{prop}

 Purity of the turning locus was proved by André when $D$ is smooth \cite[3.4.3]{andre} and by Kedlaya when $D$ has normal crossing \cite[2.3.1]{Kedlaya3}.

 \begin{thm} Let $(X,D)$ be a normal crossing pair over $k$.
 Then, for any object $\cM$ of $\MIC(X,D)$, the turning locus of $\cM$ is a closed subscheme of $D$ of pure codimension $1$. \end{thm}